CalvinGomez/nosurf/README.md

 [![GoDoc](http://godoc.org/github.com/justinas/nosurf?status.png)](http://godoc.org/github.com/justinas/nosurf)

-`nosurf` is an HTTP package ([upstream](https://github.com/justinas/nosurf), written by [Justinas Stankevicius](https://github.com/justinas)) for Go that helps you prevent Cross-Site Request Forgery attacks.
+`nosurf` is an HTTP package ([upstream](https://github.com/justinas/nosurf), written by [Justinas Stankevicius](https://github.com/justinas)) for Go that helps prevent Cross-Site Request Forgery attacks.
 It acts like a middleware and therefore is compatible with basically any Go HTTP application.